cocos/cocos-docs/en/concepts/scene/light/lightType/sphere-light.md

 ![sphere-light-edit](spherelight/sphere-light-edit.png)

-Adding spherical light to the scene can be done as described in [Adding A Light](index.md#adding-a-light).
+Adding spherical light to the scene can be done as described in [Adding Lights](index.md#adding-lights).

 For the spherical light component interface, please refer to [SphereLight API](__APIDOC__/en/classes/component_light.spherelight.html).